 After we get a clear understanding on the project’s value, potential ROI, and refine the scope a bit, we will size up the project and provide you with a ballpark estimate.

-We’ll use early requirements, high-level conversations about feature sets and business goals, historical data from previous projects, and our intuition to estimate cost at this stage.
+We’ll use early requirements, high-level conversations about feature sets and business goals, and previous project experience to estimate cost at this stage.
 Keep in mind, this is when the estimate for your project will be at its broadest.

 We start by dropping it into a broad bucket (shown below):